lokesh75-kank/lokesh75-kank.github.io/README.md

 Problem Objective:
 The data set provide aims at building a model of housing prices to predict median house values in California using the provided dataset

+The reason why it interests me is, this data set is dealing with real world problem.
+The housing prices in california is increasing day by day and soon its seems not not going to be affordable for middle income family.
+This data set helps analyse the median household value and pridict the actual house price for all districts in california.